 Best restaurants in Rome in October

 For pumpkin enthusiasts, Colline Emiliane is a restaurant in Rome just a few blocks from the Trevi Fountain.
-Be sure to try the tortelli di zucca, ravioli stuffed with sweet pumpkin.
-I can't find the words to describe the taste!
+Be sure to try the tortelli di zucca, ravioli stuffed with sweet pumpkin - I can't find the words to describe the taste!

 2. Admire the colors of autumn

-The charming gardens and neoclassical buildings invite you to take a walk in which you will have the chance to disconnect for a moment from the bustle of the center.
+The charming gardens and neoclassical buildings invite you to take a walk where you will have the chance to disconnect for a moment from the bustle of the center.
 One of the most splendid and picturesque views of Rome is offered by the Garden of the Lake with the Temple of Aesculapius.

 How to get to Villa Borghese?